 4. Preserved lemons

 These cost a bundle in the store—if you can find them.
 I have a lemon tree so mine cost basically nothing.
 This past winter, I prepped six jars and still managed to run out.
 These add intense flavor to Indian dishes, hummus, bean dishes, soup… Traditionally, they go into a Moroccan chicken tagine.
+Here is a Yotam Ottolenghi recipe for a vegetable tagine.
 Cut organic lemons (you don’t want pesticides or wax on skins you’ll eat) in quarters but leave attached at the end, stuff with salt, stuff into a jar, pour lemon juice over and wait for a month before eating.
 Here are the full directions.
 Other ferments to start about a month out include hot peppers and sauerkraut.